Vibhu-Agarwal/potter_spells/CONTRIBUTING.md

 **First of all thanks for taking time and interest in the project 👍**

 ## First time Contributors
-If you're new to open source and don't know how to contribute to open source projects then check out this [link](https://github.com/firstcontributions/first-contributions)
+If you're new to open source and don't know how to contribute to open-source projects then check out this [guide-project](https://github.com/firstcontributions/first-contributions)

 **If you want to contribute start with [git](https://git-scm.com/) by installing it on your machine**